Another brilliant blog post by my friend Andrew Jaffee:

 Cheapest means allowing price to overcome value and turning your inventions into commodities.
 Being best lends itself to great marketing, but only if you can maintain that top-of-the-hill technology ranking.
 Even Apple has had either to cut the prices of its new -like devices, or keep innovating and introducing new technologies.
 But now has another advantage that will confound competitors.
 It owns “best of class” ratings in two separate categories, digital music storage and delivery and 3G “smart” cell phone telephony.
 And all its devices synch to one another.
 So it’s very hard for competitors to outdistance it.

 At the beginning of this decade, the field in handheld technology was wide open.
 There were Nokia, Sony Ericsson, Samsung and Blackberries, among others-fighting Motorola in cell phones.
-For Motorola to have gained the lead not only in image but volume and then lose it due to a failure in and vision seems particularly unfortunate.
+For Motorola to have gained the lead not only in image but volume and then lose it due to a failure in innovation and vision seems particularly unfortunate.
 And the blame must be laid first at the feet of Zander and his management team.

 Some in the blogosphere say that the RAZR killed Geoffrey Frost through overwork.
 Maybe so, but one thing is certain: whatever Geoffrey did to carry Motorola to the mountain-top, it wasn’t in his remit to keep it there.
 The story of Motorola’s collapse only makes Jobs’ accomplishments at Apple all that more astonishing.